 DID YOU KNOW?
 Every energy technology in the United States is subsidized, and wind energy is no exception.
-The Production Tax (PTC) for wind provides a tax credit for each kilowatt-hour genera over the first ten years of project operations.
-The PTC is a "non-refundable" credit which reduces the tax liability of the wind farm not a subsidy of public money flowing to the wind farm owner.
+The Production Tax Credit (PTC) for wind provides a tax credit for each kilowatt-hour generated, over the first ten years of project operations.
+The PTC is a "nonrefundable" credit which reduces the tax liability of the wind farm but is not a subsidy of public money flowing to the wind farm owner.

-These credits help to level the playing field as oil, gas, and nuclea turbine receive federal subsidies that are in some cases permanent in the States code.
-Wind energy still accounts for an extremely small share of $\epsilon$ federal energy incentives with a cumulative total at less than 3%.
+These credits help to level the playing field as oil, gas, and nuclear also receive federal subsidies that are in some cases permanent in the tax code.
+Wind energy still accounts for an extremely small share of all federal energy incentives with a cumulative total at less than 3%.